ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 ``performance_measure``
    | aliases: ``smac_run_obj``
    | values: ``{RUNTIME, QUALITY_ABSOLUTE`` (also: ``QUALITY``)\ ``}``
+   | description: The type of performance measure that sparkle uses. ``RUNTIME`` focuses on runtime the solver requires,
+     ``QUALITY_ABSOLUTE`` focuses on the average absolute improvements on the instances and ``QUALITY`` does the same a the former.

 ``target_cutoff_time``
    | aliases: ``smac_each_run_cutoff_time``, ``cutoff_time_each_performance_computation``
    | values: integer
+   | description: The time a solver is allowed to run before it is terminated.

 ``extractor_cutoff_time``
    | aliases: ``cutoff_time_each_feature_computation``
    | values: integer
+   | description: The time a feature extractor is allowed to run before it is terminated.
+In case of multiple feature
+     extractors this budget is divided equally.

 ``penalty_multiplier``
    | aliases: ``penalty_number``
    | values: integer
+   | description: In case of not solving an instance within the cutoff time the runtime is set to be the ``penalty_multiplier * cutoff_time``.

 ``solution_verifier``
    | aliases: N/A